cloudshare360/todo-reactjs-18/README.md

 # Todo ReactJS 18 Application

-A modern, full-stack todo application built with ReactJS 18, featuring user authentication, profile management, and comprehensive CRUD operations.
+A simple, full-stack todo application built with ReactJS 18 frontend, Express.js backend, and JSON Server database, featuring user authentication, profile management, and comprehensive CRUD operations.

 ## 📋 Overview

+This project is a complete todo management system organized into three main folders:
+1. **Front-End** - React 18 application
+2. **Back-End** - Express.js REST API server
+3. **Database** - JSON Server with data files and management scripts

-This project is a complete todo management system that allows users to create accounts, manage their personal todo lists, and update their profiles.
-The application follows modern web development practices with a React frontend, Express.js backend, and JSON Server for data persistence.
+The application allows users to create accounts, manage their personal todo lists, and update their profiles using a simple file-based database system.

 ## ✨ Features